VillagerUnknown/VillagerCoin/README.md

 The Ender Dragon, Warden, and Wither will reward players more than a Zombie, Skeleton, or Piglin.

 Mob drop chances, minimums, and maximums can be configured through the options.

+_Coins will only drop from mobs added by mods if they have included coins in the loot tables.
+You can find data packs that provide compatibility at https://github.com/VillagerUnknown/VillagerCoin/wiki/Villager-Coin-Addons#compatibility_

 ## Trade Modifications